brntsllvn/donate-stock/_posts/2019-02-09-why-donate-stock.markdown

 date:   2019-02-08
 author: Brent Sullivan
 author-page: brent-sullivan
+read-time: 2
 ---

-When donating stock, you avoid paying tax.
+When donating stock, you avoid paying capital gains tax.

 Money you would normally pay to the federal government - tax on capital gains - goes directly to your choice nonprofit.